-In many applications, an Interrogator may choose to read the entire contents of any data carrier containing one or more "target" data items of interest.
-In such applications, the positional information of those data items within the memory is not needed during the
+- In many applications involving large memories, an Interrogator may choose to read a Directory section covering the entire memory's contents, and then issue subsequent - 4921 Reads to fetch the "target" data items of interest.
+In such applications, the positional - 4922 information of those data items within the memory is important, but if many data items - are added to a large memory over time, the directory itself can grow to an undesirable - 4924 size.